 Founded in 2006, Glad’s House has grown into a holistic project that meets the many needs of the street children and young people in Mombasa.
 Our Drop In Programme, Papasa, includes education, health care, counselling, sports and creative arts.

 Glad's House also has a series of Enterprise Schemes including a Bike Shop and Golf Caddie Programme to generate income and offer opportunties for training and employment.

-Glad's House’s aim is to provide a safe place for many of these children, away from the street.
+Glad's House supports homeless children to leave the street and enable them to successfully stand on their own two feet with support every step of the way.
+We aim is to provide a safe place for many of these children, away from the street.
 In doing so, the children will have the opportunity to enjoy a real childhood while being prepared for a productive and self-sufficient adulthood.